-Total Points Available Expectations 4 Identify the appropriate staff to perform each financial task identified in the response to B(1) and all other required financial tasks; Align completely with the organizational chart from response to D(1) in the Organizational Framework; Align completely with the budget in A(1) and A(2) responses in Financial Framework; Describe appropriate qualifications and responsibilities for each of the identified positions; and Include a plan that will result in the recruitment, identification, the evaluation of candidates, and the hiring of highly qualified staff for each of the identified positions, no later than two weeks prior to the start of the proposed school year.
-INDEPENDE NT REVIEWER EVALUATION: Click here to enter text.
+Total Points Available Expectations A complete response must Identify the appropriate staff to perform each financial task identified in the response to B(1) and all other required financial tasks; Align completely with the organizational chart from response to D(1) in the Organizational Framework; Align completely with the budget in A(1) and A(2) responses in Financial 4 Align completely with the budget in A(1) and A(2) responses in Financial Framework; Describe appropriate qualifications and responsibilities for each of the identified positions; and Include a plan that will result in the recruitment, identification, the evaluation of candidates, and the hiring of highly qualified staff for each of the identified positions, no later than two weeks prior to the start of the proposed school year.
+NT REVIEWER EVALUATION: nt appears to have approached the criteria.